-Opsoclonus myoclonus syndrome (OMS) is a rare pediatric brain inflammatory disease of paraneoplastic, parainfectious or idiopathic origin, characterized by opsoclonus, myoclonus, ataxia and behavioural and sleep disorders.
+Opsoclonus myoclonus syndrome (OMS) is a rare neuroinflammatory disease of paraneoplastic, parainfectious or idiopathic origin, characterized by opsoclonus, myoclonus, ataxia, and behavioral and sleep disorders.

 The annual incidence is estimated at around 1/5,000,000.

-OMS typically occurs between 1 and 3 years of age, although it can occur earlier or later in childhood.
-It is characterized by opsoclonus (rapid, multi-directional, conjugate eye movements), myoclonic jerks, ataxia, irritability and sleep disturbance.
+OMS typically presents between 1 and 3 years of age, although it can occur earlier or later in childhood.
+It is characterized by opsoclonus (rapid, multi-directional, conjugate eye movements), myoclonic jerks, ataxia, irritability and sleep disturbances.
 The clinical course may be monophasic or chronic relapsing.
-OMS is associated in approximately 50% of pediatric cases with a neuroblastoma (see this term); this tumour is usually (but not invariably) of low grade with a good oncological outcome.
-A similar adult-onset condition also occurs but it is associated with different types of cancer, most commonly small-cell lung cancer (see this term) and adenocarcinoma of the breast.
+OMS is associated in approximately 50% of pediatric cases with a neuroblastoma (see this term); this tumour is usually (but not always) of low grade with a good oncological outcome.
+A similar adult-onset condition also occurs but is associated with different types of cancer, most commonly small-cell lung cancer (see this term) and adenocarcinoma of the breast.

 Differential diagnosis includes acute inflammatory cerebellar ataxia that is differentiated from OMS by the type of eye movement (nystagmus), the absence of irritability, and the usually rapid recovery without treatment.

 Treatment usually includes resection of the neuroblastoma if present; occasionally, higher grade neuroblastoma may require chemotherapy.
 Treatment also includes immunomodulation.
-Treatment regimens have not been standardized but may include corticosteroids, adrenocorticotropin hormone,cyclophosphamide, intravenous immunoglobulin, and/or rituximab.
-A clinical trial using steroids and cyclophosphamide combined or not with immunoglobulins has been completed and data is being currently analyzed in the USA, while another one based on a stepwise approach (monthly dexamethasone pulses, followed, in case of insufficient response, by administration of cyclophosphamide, and then rituximab) is ongoing in Europe.
+Treatment regimens have not been standardized but may include corticosteroids, adrenocorticotropin hormone, cyclophosphamide, intravenous immunoglobulin, and/or rituximab.

 Outcome is variable.
 Some children have a monophasic illness, respond well to steroids and have little or no sequelae.
-Others may have treatment-resistance, a chronic relapsing course and motor, cognitive and/or behavioral sequelae.
+Others may be treatment-resistant, have a chronic relapsing course and motor, cognitive and/or behavioral sequelae.
 Opsoclonus usually remits.
 The presence or absence of neuroblastoma does not seem to affect outcome.

 Last update: November 2014